Cosmic-Ide/Cosmic-IDE/docs/development-guide.md

 - Zig for the aarch64 glibc preload library;
 - `tar` and `zstd`;
-- `jq` when downloading/rebuilding the glibc package tree;
+- `jq` to download or rebuild the glibc package tree;
 - `curl` or `wget`;
 - Android NDK 30 and CMake 4.1.2 for the `:exec` native build.

 `gradle.properties` disables Java installation auto-detection and auto-download.
-Ensure the Gradle launcher itself uses the intended JDK and provide explicit installation paths if a task requests a Gradle Java toolchain.
+Ensure the Gradle launcher uses the intended JDK and provide explicit installation paths if a task requests a Gradle Java toolchain.

 ## Checkout and first build